Ruhinda01/ArtElevate/README.md

 Other features for artists is to delete or edit artwork uploaded onto the platform, removing artwork from the favorites page, adding and removing from cart and updating quantity of an item in the cart.

+Use this link to visit my application: [ArtElevate](https://artelevate.onrender.com/)

 ### The Context

 This project is our Portfolio Project concluding the Foundations at ALX SE Program.
 We were able to choose what to build and produce a working MVP (Minimum Viable Product) by the end of the two and half week deadline.